Urban detrashing tips

 Your first litter pick up

 Start small with an old grocery bag or a bucket.
-If you have gloves that’s great — if not, kitchen tongs work well.
+If you have gloves that’s great.
+If not, old kitchen tongs work well.

 What to go for, and why

-• Plastics — they break down into microplastics, enter waterways/food chains, and can choke pets.
-Picking up large plastics early prevents them being shredded into many small pieces.
+• Plastics: they break down into microplastics, enter waterways/food chains, and can choke pets.
+Picking up large plastics early prevents them being shredded into many small pieces by lawnmowers or cars.

-• Soda cans — satisfying and easy to pick up.
+• Soda cans: satisfying and easy to pick up.
+They also turn into a mess if a lawnmower runs over them.

 Items I pick up less